JKWalleiee/CarND-Behavioral-Cloning-P3/writeup.md

 ![Hist_original_dataset](./info_output/Hist_original_dataset.jpg)

 Here, it can be observed a very high peak for the data with a steering angle of zero (4361 images) in comparison with the rest of the data.
 From the tests conducted in the CNN training with the original dataset, I noticed that my model achieves better results when its trained with a balanced dataset.
-This balancing of the data can be found in the file [balance_and_visualization.ipynb] (https://github.com/JKWalleiee/CarND-Behavioral-Cloning-P3/blob/master/balance_and_visualization.ipynb).
+This balancing of the data can be found in the file [balance_and_visualization.ipynb](https://github.com/JKWalleiee/CarND-Behavioral-Cloning-P3/blob/master/balance_and_visualization.ipynb).
 Below is a summary of the balancing process:

 * First, I reduced the amount of data with steering angle of zero to a value comparable with the rest of the classes.
 * Second, I used the three images from the filtered dataset (center, left and right), using a correction factor for the steering angles of 0.2 (0.2 for the left, -0.2 for the right).
 The images of the side cameras were used as recovery samples, that is, images that teach the network what to do to drive the car back to the center of the road, when it is very close to the edges of the road.